There are few development fields more challenging than operating system (OS) development. It is the “great pinnacle of programming.”

 With a solid grasp of computer science under your belt and some limited experience with the top languages, the next task is to learn how to tackle a large-scale programming project.

 Udacity: Software Development Process is a unique course that focuses more on project management than it does on nuts and bolts.
 You’ll learn how to define the scope of a project and take concrete steps to move toward your goal.
-After completing this course, you’ll have an easier time leveraging your coding skills, turning your ideas into reality, and eventually, programming your own operating system.
+After completing this course, you’ll have an easier time leveraging your coding skills, turning your ideas into reality, and eventually, programming your OS.

 OS Development Tutorials